lonely-lockley/chroma-blotch-corrector/README.md

 The preview will show the low-frequency correction fields used to neutralize background color imbalance.

+In most cases, the default value `32` works well and does not need adjustment.
+Tune this only if field geometry is detected incorrectly (for example, color fluctuation zones are too coarse or too fragmented).

 ### 4. Apply Correction

 Set the correction strengths: